Babcock Wyvil Court and Woofferton transmitting station

 Terms and Conditions

-Q. Will terms and conditions change with the transfer and the sale?
+Q. Were terms and conditions changed with the transfer and the sale?

 A. No, TUPE broadly protects against change as a consequence of the transfer of staff from Communications to Media Services.
-If the proposed sale of Media Services takes place, staff will remain employed by Babcock Media Services and, although the company name will likely change, the relationship between employer and employees is unchanged.
+Although the company name changed, the relationship between employer and employees is unchanged.

 Q. Can terms and conditions be changed in the future?